dipratnasakhare/vengageai/README.md

 ## Problem 1

-react app with chakra ui it is a phonebook website adding new contact deleting contact searching contact updating contact responsive also for mobile
+react app with chakra ui it is a phonebook website. adding new contact, deleting contact, searching contact, updating contact, responsive also for mobile

 ## Problem 2

-react app with chakra ui it is a meeting time scheduler website shows time for every week responsive also for mobile
+react app with chakra ui it is a meeting time scheduler website. shows time for every week, responsive also for mobile